Celarye/r-place-alliance/README.md

-# ARCHIVED: 2023 r-place-alliance
+# ARCHIVED: 2023 R Place Alliance
-A Repository with all 2023 alliance templates.
+All the 2023 R Place alliance templates.